 WHAT ARE PROPER RECYCLING PRACTICES (that reduce contamination)?

-- Keep PLASTIC BAGS (and film/wrap) OUT of your recycling bin (a huge reason why we need to find alternatives to EVEN USING plastic, especially single use plastic!)
+- Keep PLASTIC BAGS (and film/wrap) OUT of your recycling bin (this is why we need to find alternatives to USING plastic, especially single use plastic!)

 - RINSE food-contaminated containers